 Leadership

-Meg and her husband, Tim Toben, co-created The Eco-Institute at Pickards Mountain as a sanctuary for nature connection, renewal, and Healing the Human-Earth Relationship.
+Meg co-founded The Eco-Institute as a sanctuary for nature connection, renewal, and Healing the Human-Earth Relationship.
 Meg has 28 years of experience as an environmental educator, and 20 as an executive director, during which time she has learned useful techniques for cultivating balance while keeping a holistic level of awareness.
 Meg knows and loves the land here deeply, having raised her family on it for the past 22 years.
 In 2015, Meg was honored with the Piedmont Environmental Leadership Award.
 Her love for art, ritual, Earth, and humanity inspires her to offer healing space of deep renewal to all who are working to heal our world.

 Carolyn Toben is an educator, counselor, and creator of new social forms with a spiritual dimension that foster cultural renewal.
 Her background includes degrees from the University of North Carolina Greensboro (Phi Beta Kappa), extensive postgraduate studies in spirituality, world religions, and depth psychology, and teaching in both secondary and college settings with an emphasis on alternative and interdisciplinary education.